Naapperas/feup-ia-proj1/README.md

 While the algorithm runs, the visualization will change dinamically.
 When it finishes running, you will get a warning in the console and the final state will be presented.

-You can change the algorithm parameters in `simulations_params.py`
+You can change the algorithm parameters in the `.env` file.
+It is documented, so it should be straightforward enough to use.